 I have a BA in History from Swansea University and an MA Museum Studies from the University of Leicester.
-I spent the around 8 years working in the museum sector in a range of roles including the following:
+I spent the best part of a decade working in the museum sector in a range of roles including the following:

 - Collections Information and Systems Manager at the Victoria and Albert Museum